Denis Yevseyev

-Denis Yevseyev (born 22 May 1993) is a Kazakh tennis player.
+Denis Yevseyev (born 22 May 1993) is a Kazakh tennis player who competes on the ATP Challenger Tour.

-Yevseyev has a career high ATP singles ranking of No. 262 achieved on 8 August 2022.
+He has a career high ATP singles ranking of world No. 153 achieved on 22 July 2024.
 He also has a career high ATP doubles ranking of No. 247 achieved on 12 July 2021.

 Career

-2017
+2017-2018: Two-time Silver doubles medalist at the Asian Games

 He played at the 2017 Asian Indoor and Martial Arts Games in singles but was defeated by Farrukh Dustov in the quarterfinal.
 In men's doubles partnering Timur Khabibulin, he lost the final and won a silver medal.

-2018: Silver medalist at the Asian Games

 Yevseyev participated at the 2018 Asian Games in Jakarta, Indonesia.
 In singles, he lost to the bronze medalist South Korean Lee Duck-hee in the third round.

 In doubles, he won the silver medal after losing in the final with his partner Alexander Bublik against the Indian duo of Rohan Bopanna and Divij Sharan.

-2019
+2019-2020: ATP doubles debut

-In 2019, Yevseyev was nominated for the Kazakhstan Davis Cup team but has not participated in a match.
+In 2019, Yevseyev was nominated for the Kazakhstan Davis Cup team but did not participated in a match.

-2020: ATP doubles debut

 Yevseyev made his ATP main draw debut at the 2020 Astana Open in the doubles draw partnering Mohamed Safwat.

-2022: Maiden Challenger final
+2021-2022: Maiden Challenger final, top 300

-He reached his maiden Challenger final at the President's Cup in Nur Sultan, Kazakhstan.
-As a result he reached a new career-high ranking in the top 300 at World No. 269.
+In July 2022, he reached his maiden Challenger final at the 2022 President's Cup in Nur Sultan, Kazakhstan.
+As a result he reached a new career-high ranking in the top 300 at World No. 269 on 25 July 2022.

+2023-2024: Maiden Challenger title, top 155

+In July 2023, Yevseyev won his maiden Challenger title at the 2023 President's Cup in Astana, Kazakhstan.

+He made his debut in qualifying at a Masters 1000 level at the 2023 Rolex Shanghai Masters.

+He finished the 2023 season ranked No. 190 and reached a new career-high ranking of No. 176 in the top 200 on 29 January 2024.

+In July 2024, following a round of 16 showing at the 2024 Swedish Open in Bastad with a win over Alexandre Müller, he reached a new career-high ranking of No. 153 on 22 July 2024.

+In September, ranked No. 207, Yevseyev qualified for the main draw of the 2024 Hangzhou Open defeating Reilly Opelka and Dalibor Svrčina, but lost to local favorite sixth seed Zhang Zhizhen in the first round.
+As a result he returned to the top 200 at No. 197 on 23 September 2024.